glfmn/glitter/README.md

 | `h`       | # of stashed changes           | `H1`            |

 You can provide other expressions as arguments to expressions which replace the default prefix which appears before the result or file count.
-For example, `\h('@')` will output `@3` instead of `H3` if your repository has 3 stashed files.
+For example, `\h('@')` will output `@3` instead of `H3` if your repository has 3 stashes.
 You can provide an arbitrary number of valid expressions as arguments to any of these expressions.

 ```
 $ glit "b"
+master
 $ glit "b('on branch ')"
+on branch master
 ```

 Expressions generally only render any output if their corresponding values aren't empty; in other words, if there are no added files, `glit` will not produce `A0` as the output of `\A`, but instead will output an empty string.